jakobringler/blog/content/notes/Matrix Operations.md

 \end{array}\bigg]
 $$

-We don't really need the fourth column but 3x4 matrices dont "exist".
+We don't really need the fourth column but 3x4 matrices dont "exist" in VEX.

 ```C
 // this continues the first point wrangle